-Please see JLB Lingo for definitions of terms which may be new to you
+Please see JLB Lingo for definitions of terms which may be new to you.

-John le Bon* (or ‘JLB’) is a 29yo Australian currently living out of a suitcase while he attempts to further unravel the lie system into which we were all born.
-He is primarily known for his work on YouTube, where his eponymous channel boasts a modest but noteworthy 3,300+ subscribers.
-Since coming to prominence in the so-called ‘truth movement’ circa late 2014, JLB has developed (and attempted to share) a method of research he describes as ‘deep skepticism’, whereby even the most fundamental ‘truths’ people generally take for granted are evaluated on an empirical and logical basis, and no field of inquiry is considered ‘taboo’.
+Over the past few years JLB has developed (and attempted to share) an epistemological framework he describes as ‘real skepticism’, whereby even the most fundamental ‘truths’ which most people generally take for granted are evaluated on an empirical and logical basis, and no field of inquiry is considered ‘taboo’.

-Topics of interest
+Areas of interest

 JLB is known throughout the so-called ‘truth movement’ (and related circles) on the internet for his work on a number of podcast series, including the Australian Roundtable Podcast (October, 2014 – September, 2015) and the Ball Earth Skeptic Roundtable (June – August, 2015).

 Among his most important contributions to genuine alternative research, JLB lists his:

-- Work on the ‘Sydney Siege’ hoax of December 2014;
+Debunking of the ‘Sydney Siege’ hoax of December 2014;

-- Exposes and mockery of the ‘Cavendish Experiment’ (‘heavy balls hanging from a shed roof’) related to the Scientism doctrine of heliocentrism; and
+Exposes and mockery of the ‘Cavendish Experiment’ (‘heavy balls hanging from a shed roof’) related to the Scientism doctrine of heliocentrism; and

 Analysis of the mythology surrounding the historical character known as Nikola Tesla.

 JLB also cites as notable achievements the memes he has successfully seeded, including the term ‘Baby Hoax’ (from the Hoax Hierarchy).
-Moreover, JLB is proud of the many jimmies he has rustled with his honest inquiry and consistent skepticism, having successfully exposed and ridiculed several prominent YouTube ‘truthers’ for their blatant contradictions and ridiculously-poor ‘research’.
+JLB is proud of the many jimmies he has rustled with his honest inquiry and consistent skepticism, having successfully exposed and ridiculed several prominent YouTube ‘truthers’ for their blatant contradictions and ridiculously-poor ‘research’.

 Attacks on JLB

-Owing largely to his interest in challenging popular narratives of both the mainstream and ‘alternative’ media/authorities, his relatively professional production values and manner of speaking, and willingness to work entirely independently from the various groups and cliques which dominate the online ‘alternative research’ landscape, JLB has earned a reputation from some quarters as a ‘paid shill’, allegedly sent by an intelligence agency to ‘discredit’ the ‘truth movement’.
+Owing largely to his interest in challenging popular narratives of both the mainstream and ‘alternative’ media/authorities, his relatively professional production values and manner of speaking, and willingness to work entirely independently from the various groups and cliques which dominate the online ‘alternative research’ landscape (not to mention his insufferable humility), JLB has earned a reputation from some quarters as a ‘paid shill’, allegedly sent by an intelligence agency to ‘discredit’ the ‘truth movement’.

-It is a matter of public record that a number of prominent YouTube-based conspiracy theorists formed a secret and private online forum dedicated to spying on JLB’s activities and attempting to ‘dox’ him; the members of this group were convinced that JLB was an intelligence asset whose mission was to infiltrate their ‘truth community’.
+It is a matter of public record that in 2015 a number of prominent YouTube-based conspiracy theorists formed a secret and private online forum dedicated to spying on JLB’s activities and attempting to ‘dox’ him; the members of this group were convinced that JLB was an intelligence asset whose mission was to infiltrate their ‘truth community’.

-After two years of producing and sharing entirely free content (in the naive hope that it would encourage others to engage in deep skepticism and content production), in late 2016 JLB decided to add a paywall section to his website whereby exclusive material would be made available to paid members.
-This decision upset a tiny but vocal minority of JLB’s audience, who felt it was their god-given right to access the research they were ‘too busy’ to produce themselves.
+After two years of producing and sharing entirely free content (in the naive hope that it would encourage others to engage in real skepticism and honest content production), in late 2016 JLB decided to add a paywall section to his website whereby exclusive material would be made available to paid members.
+This decision upset a tiny but vocal minority of JLB’s audience, who felt it was their god-given right to access the research and content they are ‘too busy’ to produce themselves.

-JLB is primarily focused on the pre-production of an independent documentary he will be filming, editing and releasing over the summer of 2016/17.
-With a working title of ‘Dinoskeptics’, the feature-length documentary will be filmed on location in the Australian outback, both ‘on the road’ to/from and at the town of Winton, Queensland, home of the ‘Australian Age of Dinosaurs’ museum.
+JLB is primarily focused on the post-production of an independent documentary film, which was largely crowdfunded by members of this site.
+With a working title of ‘DinoSkeptics’, the feature-length documentary was filmed on location in the Australian outback, both ‘on the road’ to/from and at the town of Winton, Queensland, home of the ‘Australian Age of Dinosaurs’ museum.
 More information about the film can be found here.

 *JLB’s legal identity